Placing Doors & Windows

 2. Set Component Settings

-Once your component menu is pulled up, you can set the line color of your component (as it will show on your Dynamic Lighting map), and toggle any of the customization features.
-For windows this includes locked/unlocked and open/closed.
-Doors have both locked/unlocked and open/closed, and additionally have secret/visible- so that GMs may hide secret doors from players.
-Once chosen, these settings will become the default for that component until you change it again.
-However, after you've placed a component, all you need to do is click on it while on the Dynamic Lighting layer to edit it's settings.
+In the component menu, you can customize the line color of your component for the Dynamic Lighting map and toggle various customization features.
+For windows, this includes locked/unlocked and open/closed options.
+Doors have locked/unlocked and open/closed options, and an additional secret/visible option for hiding doors from players.
+Once selected, these settings will remain the default for that component until changed.
+To edit the settings of a placed component, simply click on it while on the Dynamic Lighting layer.

 nt_step_2__1_.gif